georgeliu95/TensorRT/plugin/coordConvACPlugin/README.md

 Below are examples of 1st and 2nd channels for input data with `H=5, W=5, STEP_VALUE_H=0.5, and STEP_VALUE_W=0.5`

-1st channel with Y relative coordinates
+First channel with Y relative coordinates

 | | | | | |
 | ------------- |:-------------:| -----|-------------| -----:|